xherin1999/noetia/noetia-whitepaper-v0.1-beta29.md

 To keep the main text clean and non-triggering, all aggressive negations about the Bulk belong here.

 In this register, we may write statements like:
-- “$\Omega$ is *as if* it were not-well-founded, because infinite descent appears as audit ambiguity,”
+- “ $\Omega$ is *as if* it were not-well-founded, because infinite descent appears as audit ambiguity,”
-- “$\Omega$ is *as if* it were not-globally-choosable, because any trusted global chooser becomes a throne,”
+- “ $\Omega$ is *as if* it were not-globally-choosable, because any trusted global chooser becomes a throne,”
-- “$\Omega$ is *as if* it were not-extensional, because identity dissolves when proof is not required,”
+- “ $\Omega$ is *as if* it were not-extensional, because identity dissolves when proof is not required,”
-- “$\Omega$ is *as if* it were not-finalizable-as-a-single-model, because new forks keep creating new axes,”
+- “ $\Omega$ is *as if* it were not-finalizable-as-a-single-model, because new forks keep creating new axes,”
-- “$\Omega$ is *as if* it were not-consistent-as-a-promise, because the environment offers no safety guarantee.”
+- “ $\Omega$ is *as if* it were not-consistent-as-a-promise, because the environment offers no safety guarantee.”

 **Important:** these are not claims about set theory, model theory, or cosmology.
 They are refusal-markers: